Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Inferences for COMS-GARCH Process

-Bernoulli NI improves the stability of the objective function, and thus the parameter estimation and volatility and state prediction in the presence of random perturbation in the original TS. \begin{pro}[\textbf{stability of objective function in presence of random external perturbation on TS}] Let $Y_i$ be the observation at time $t_i$ from the original TS $\Y$ and $Y_i'=Y_i+z_i$, where $z_i\sim N(0,\varepsilon^2)$, be the observation at time $t_i$ from the perturbed TS $\Y'$ with random external perturbation.
-Let $\tilde{\Y}$ and $\tilde{\Y}'$ denote a sub-TS of $\Y$ and $\Y'$, respectively, after the Bernoulli NI in an iteration of the CROPS procedure.
-The difference in the objection function (negative logarithm of the likelihood function or negative logarithm of posterior distribution) of parameters $(\Theta,\bs\eta)$ and latent variables $S$ and $\bs\sigma^2$ given $\tilde{\Y}'$ vs. that given $\tilde{\Y}$ with Bernoulli NI is on average smaller than the difference obtained without Bernoulli NI. \end{pro} The proof is given in Appendix \ref{app}.
-Since the objective function is more stable with Bernoulli NI in the presence of random external perturbations, compared to those without Bernoulli, so are the MLEs or the MAP estimates of $(\Theta,\bs\eta,S,\bs\sigma^2)$ based on the former.
+The Bernoulli NI also improves the stability of the objective functions from which the MAP estimation is obtained in the presence of random perturbation in the TS.
+The formal result is presented in Proposition \ref{prop:perturb1}.
+The proof is given in the Appendix \begin{pro}[\textbf{improved stability of objective function}] Let $Y_i'=Y_i+z_i$, with $z_i\overset{\text{ind}}{\sim} N(0,\varepsilon^2)$ for $i=1,\ldots,n$, be an externally perturbed observation to the original observation $Y_i$ from TS $\Y$; and $Y_i'$ comprises the perturbed TS $\Y'$.
+Let $\tilde{\Y}$ and $\tilde{\Y}'$ denote a sub-TS of $\Y$ and $\Y'$, respectively, after implementing the Bernoulli NI in an iteration of Algorithm \ref{alg:reSAVE}.
+The difference in the objection function (negative log-likelihood function or negative log-posterior distributions of $(\Theta,\bs\eta), S$ and $\bs\sigma^2$) given $\tilde{\Y}'$ vs. that given $\tilde{\Y}$ after the Bernoulli NI is on average smaller than the difference obtained without the Bernoulli NI. \end{pro} Since the objective function is more stable with the Bernoulli NI than without in the presence of random external perturbations, the MLEs of $(\Theta,\bs\eta)$ and the MAP estimates of $(\Theta,\bs\eta,S,\bs\sigma^2)$ based on the former are expected to be more stable as well.